 Elysa Hotchkiss is a native of Erie, Pennsylvania, and received her early training with the Lake Erie Ballet School.
 She attended PBT School’s Intensive Summer Program, and was offered a full scholarship to attend PBT School Graduate Program.
 Since joining PBT in 2004, she has enjoyed performing such roles as the lead in Dwight Rhoden’s Carmina Burana,Lady Capulet in Jean-Christophe Maillot’s Romeo et Juliette, the Sugar Plum Fairy in The Nutcracker, Flora in Dracula and the principal pas de deux in Balanchine’s Agon.

-Luca Sbrizzi was born in Udine, Italy, where he trained with his sister, Alessia Sbrizzi, at Abidance and Pino Carbone at Danz Forum.
+Luca Sbrizzi was born in Udine, Italy where he trained with his sister, Alessia Sbrizzi, at Abidance and Pino Carbone at “Club il Vortice”.
 He received such honors as Premio Speranza, Giovanissimi Talenti and XVII Trofeo Internazionale Citta’ di Palmanova.
-After dancing with Boston Ballet II, Luca joined PBT in 2007, where he has performed roles including George in Lauri Stallings’ The Great Gatsby, Bluebird in Terrence S. Orr’s The Sleeping Beauty and a Ballet Boy in Twyla Tharp’s In the Upper Room, Cavalier in Terrence S. Orr's The Nutcracker, Peter Pan in Jorden Morris' Peter Pan, as well as Frederick and Renfield in Ben Stevenson's Dracula.
+After dancing with Boston Ballet II, Luca joined PBT in 2007, where he has performed roles including Bluebird in Terrence S. Orr’s The Sleeping Beauty, Ballet Boy in Twyla Tharp’s In the Upper Room, Cavalier in Terrence S. Orr's The Nutcracker, Peter Pan in Jorden Morris's Peter Pan, Frederick and Renfield in Ben Stevenson's Dracula, Matthew in Jorden Morris's Moulin Rouge® – The Ballet and The Prince in Septime Webre's Cinderella.
 In 2011, Luca was promoted to soloist.
-He lives his wife Jenna in their new home in Stanton Heights.
+He lives with his wife Jenna, in their new home in Stanton Heights.

 Alexandre Silva is from Brazil where he performed professionally with Sesi Minas and then later in the United States at Utah Regional Ballet.
 He received his dance training from Cuban master teacher Pablo Moret at Ballet Cristina Helena, and was awarded Best Male Dancer in 2000 at the Joinville International Competition.
 Alexandre joined the Corps de Ballet in 2006 with his wife, Christine Schwaner, and was promoted to soloist for the 2008-2009 Season.